Mercure.rocksSponsored by Les-Tilleuls.coop

 Transports

-Redis Transport
+Redis/Valkey Transport

 This is the recommended transport when the Hub isn't the main storage system and low latency is needed.
 The Redis transport should fit most use cases.